 The Taquitos are shredded Beef topped with the Nicaraguan Slaw and Crema (a variation on Sour Cream).
 We also had the Queso Frito (Fried Cheese) and Tostones (flattened & fried Plantains) to help us prepare for the meal.
 Don’t forget to ask for a side of their Jalapeño Crema to spice things up.

-Cerro Negro opens at 7am for breakfast but I’ve never made it, and I probably won’t unless there’s Carne Asada and Queso Frito on the morning menu.
+Cerro Negro opens at 7AM for breakfast but I’ve never made it, and I probably won’t unless there are Carne Asada and Queso Frito on the morning menu.

 Nica Volcano Power: